Dutch Oven Pulled Pork (Fall-Apart BBQ Pork Shoulder)

 Equipment

 As this is a Dutch oven recipe, first and foremost, you’ll need a large Dutch oven.
 It’s my essential tool!
 For this recipe, I use my Le Creuset 29cm oval cast iron Dutch oven.
 The oval shape is perfect for cooking a large pork shoulder.
-A round 26cm/28cm Dutch oven will work perfectly as well.
+If you’re cooking a smaller roast, a 24cm or 26cm round Dutch oven will work beautifully.
+For larger pork shoulders over 3kg, I find a 28cm round or 29cm oval casserole gives the meat plenty of room to cook evenly.

 You’ll also need a sharp knife, a chopping board, a wooden spoon for stirring, and measuring tools.
 To shred the pork, you’ll also need two forks or a set of shredding meat claws